firebase/firebase-js-sdk/.changeset/happy-badgers-leave.md

 "@firebase/firestore": patch
 ---

-Fixed bug: Firestore listeners stopped working and received a "Permission Denied" error when App Check token expired (listener was active longer than the App Check token TTL configured in the Firebase console).
-The issue does not occur if listeners were renewed for other reasons such as Authentication token renewal, listener being idle for a long time, page refresh, etc.
+Fixed an AppCheck issue that caused Firestore listeners to stop working and receive a "Permission Denied" error.
+This issue only occurred for AppCheck users that set their expiration time to under an hour.